felipegalvao/GameAPIUdacity/README.md

 ##Game Description:
 Hangman is a game where the player have to guess a word.
-A word is defined and a and a maximum number of 'attempts' (usually, 6).
+When you create a new game through the 'new_game' API endpoint, a word to be guessed is defined and a and a maximum number of 'attempts'.
+If the max attempts is not set, the default is a maximum number of attempts equal to 6 (in the Hangman game, these usually are equivalent to the arms, legs, body and head).

 'Guesses' are sent to the 'make_guess' endpoint which check if the letter guessed is in the word to be guessed.
 It will respond based on the result of that check.
 The number of attempts is only reduced if a guess is wrong.
 When there are no more guesses, the game is over.
-Many different Guess a Number games can be played by many different Users at any given time.
-Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
+Many different Hangman games can be played by many different Users at any given time.
+Each game can be retrieved or played by using the path parameter 'urlsafe_game_key'.

-Score is defined by a formula, based on the proportion of attempts allowed, attempts remaining and the length of the word to be guessed.
+Score is defined by the following formula:

+score = attempts_remaining / attempts_allowed * length of word_to_guess

+This formula considers the score of a game as the attempts used to guess the word, relative to the max attempts allowed.
+It also gives a bigger score to longer words, considering that they are harder to guess.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.